-- MCA Error Code-Bits 15-0.
+- MCA Error Code-Bits 15:0.
 This field encodes information about the error, including: - The type of transaction that caused the error. - The memory-hierarchy level involved in the error. - The type of request that caused the error. - Other information concerning the transaction type.

-- See the BIOS and Kernel Developer's Guide applicable to your product for information on the format and encoding of the MCA error code. - Model-Specific Error Code-Bits 31-16.
+See the BIOS and Kernel Developer's Guide applicable to your product for information on the format and encoding of the MCA error code.

+- Model-Specific Extended Error Code-Bits 31:16.
 This field encodes model-specific information about the error.
-For further information, see the documentation for particular implementations of the architecture. - Other Information-Bits 56-32.
-This field holds model-specific error information.
-Software should not rely on the field definitions being consistent between processor implementations.
-Presently, the bits in this field are defined as: - Bits 44-32-Reserved. - Bit 45-When set to 1, this bit indicates the error is an uncorrectable ECC error. - Bit 46-When set to 1, this bit indicates the error is a correctable ECC error. - Bits 54-47-This field holds the ECC syndrome when an ECC error occurs. - Bits 56-55-Reserved. - PCC-Bit 57.
-When set to 1, this bit indicates that the processor state is likely to be corrupt due to the machine-check error.
-In this case, it is possible software cannot restart the processor reliably.
-When this bit is cleared to 0, the processor state is not corrupted by the machine-check error.
-If the PCC bit is set in any error bank, the processor will clear RIPV and EIPV in the MCG_Status register. - ADDRV-Bit 58.
-When set to 1, this bit indicates that the address saved in the corresponding error-reporting address register (MCi_ADDR) is valid, and contains the address where the error was detected.
-When this bit is cleared to 0, MCi_ADDR does not contain a valid error address. - MISCV-Bit 59.
-When set to 1, this bit indicates that additional information about the machine-check error is saved in the corresponding error-reporting miscellaneous register (MCi_MISC).
-This bit is cleared to 0 when the MCi_MISC registers are not implemented. - EN-Bit 60.
+For further information, see the documentation for particular implementations of the architecture. - Implementation-specific Information-Bits 56:45, 42:32.
+These bit ranges hold model-specific error information.
+Software should not rely on the field definitions in these ranges being consistent between processor implementations.

+- Poison-Bit 43.
+When set to 1, this bit indicates that the uncorrected error condition being reported is due to the attempted use of data that was previous detected as in error (and could not be corrected) and marked as known-bad. - Deferred-Bit 44.
+When set to 1, this bit indicates that hardware has determined that the error condition being logged has not affected the execution of any instruction stream and that action by system software to prevent or correct an error is not required.
+No machine-check exception is signalled.
+Hardware will monitor the error and log an uncorrected error when the execution of any thread of execution is impacted. - PCC-Bit 57.
+When set to 1, this bit indicates that the processor state is likely to be corrupt due to an uncorrected error.
+In this case, it is possible that software cannot reliably continue execution.
+When this bit is cleared, the processor state is not corrupted and recovery is still possible.
+If the PCC bit is set in any error bank, the processor will clear RIPV and EIPV in the MCG_STATUS register. - ADDRV-Bit 58.
+When set to 1, this bit indicates that the contents of the corresponding error-reporting address register (MCi_ADDR) are valid.
+When this bit is cleared, the contents of MCi_ADDR are not valid. - MISCV-Bit 59.
+When set to 1, this bit indicates that additional information about the error is saved in the corresponding error-reporting miscellaneous register (MCi_MISC0).
+When cleared, this bit indicates that the contents of the MCi_MISC0 register are not valid. - EN-Bit 60.
 When set to 1, this bit indicates that the error condition is enabled in the corresponding error-reporting control register (MCi_CTL).
-Errors disabled by MCi_CTL do not cause a machine-check exception, but the machine-check mechanism can log errors when error reporting is disabled in MCi_CTL. - UC-Bit 61.
-When set to 1, this bit indicates that the processor did not correct the error condition.
-When this bit is cleared to 0, the processor corrected the error condition. - OVER-Bit 62.
-This bit is set to 1 by the processor if the VAL bit is already set to 1 as the processor attempts to load error information into MCi_STATUS.
-This indicates that the results of a previous machine-check error are still in the MCi_STATUS register.
-In this situation, the machine-check mechanism handles the contents of MCi_STATUS as follows: - Status for an enabled error replaces status for a disabled error. - Status for an uncorrectable error replaces status for a correctable error. - Status for an enabled uncorrectable error is never replaced.
+Errors disabled by MCi_CTL do not cause a machine-check exception. - UC-Bit 61.
+When set to 1, this bit indicates that the logged error status is for an uncorrected error.
+When cleared, the error status is for a corrected error. - OVER-Bit 62.
+This bit is set to 1 by the processor if the VAL bit is already set to 1 as the processor attempts to write error information into MCi_STATUS.
+In this situation, the machine-check mechanism handles the contents of MCi_STATUS as follows: - For processor implementations that log errors for disabled reporting banks, status for an enabled error replaces status for a disabled error. - Status for a deferred error replaces status for a corrected error. - Status for an uncorrected error replaces status for a corrected or deferred error. - Status for an enabled uncorrected error is never replaced.